paul-kh/Http-Request__ReactJS/readme.md

 ## Techniques applied

 - Using fetch() to get and update data at the backend
+- Using modern JavaScript Async Await functions instead of promise chains
 - Using useEffect hook for handling side effects
 - Using useEffect hook for syncing with browser APIs
 - Usiung useEffect's cleanup function